University of Salford: Accommodation

 Peel Park Quarter encompasses nine buildings of flats owned by Campus Living Villages, comprising a total of 1,367 rooms.
 There are six variations of rooms, including wheelchair accessible en-suite rooms.
 This complex opened for students in summer 2015.

 Eddie Colman and John Lester Courts are two blocks of flats containing 755 rooms in total, and each flat is shared between two, three or four people.
 The flats are the closest accommodation to Salford Shopping City in Pendleton – colloquially referred to as the Precinct.
 Eddie Colman and John Lester Courts were sold by the University of Salford to Campus Living Villages in December 2008.
 These became CLV's first British properties.
 Eddie Colman was a resident of nearby Archie Street, the model for the television series Coronation Street, and was a player for Manchester United.
 He was killed in the Munich Disaster of 6 February 1958 along with seven other players.

 Constantine Court was the only en suite university-owned accommodation, which consisted of 80 rooms in seven houses.
 This accommodation was in the centre of the main university campus, close to the Students' Union shop, a bank and Salford Crescent railway station.
 Adjacent Horlock Court comprised 168 rooms in 14 houses.

 Bramall Court contains flats close to the Adelphi Campus.
 The flats are shared between two, three or four.
 Bramall Court is now owned by Campus Living Villages.

 Castle Irwell Student Village was the largest area of accommodation, housing up to 1,600 students, and is on the site of the old Manchester Racecourse.
 Castle Irwell was a popular choice for first years, due to the cheap rent, however Castle Irwell is no longer in use and has been superseded by the on-campus Peel Park Quarter.
 In 2016 the main building on the Castle Irwell site, known as 'the pav', was burned down in an arson attack.
 Shortly after, demolition of the burnt and other derelict buildings on site commenced and completely cleared by early 2017.

 iQ Salford, Seaford Road is owned and run by iQ Student Accommodation.
 This accommodation site consists of a square of houses around a central reception, lounge, and laundry building, with an independent gym.
 Each house contains six flats, which are typically shared by six people with en suite bathrooms.
 The site also has deluxe rooms available for an extra cost.
 This accommodation is very close to Castle Irwell.
-The site includes purpose-built SPAR, Subway and Greggs shops.

 Tramways, Seaford Road is independently run by Sanctuary Students.
 Its name originates from the old tram depot, run by Manchester Corporation Tramways, that was located on the same site.